-THIS PAGE WILL UPDATE AS INFORMATION IS IMPROVED AND EXPANDED ON-

 We have only one “bike trail” in the Cordova Ranger District- Saddlebag Glacier Trail.
 An out and back, 6 miles in length.
-Many other options are available for those with intermediate- but they are geared towards hikers, which means stairs, narrow bridges and 2×10 boardwalks.
+There are other options available- but they are geared towards hikers which means stairs, narrow bridges and 2×10 boardwalks (step & run trails.)
 All that said- riding in Cordova is awesome.
-Double down with a packraft and (it has me thinking like Dr. Seuss) Oh!
-The Places You’ll Go!
+Double down with a packraft and it has me thinking like Dr. Seuss “Oh!
+The Places You’ll Go!”